Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 as illustrated in the figure below.
 $$R_\theta$$ always predicts the last timestep, $$\mathbf{x}_{t+h}$$, but iteratively improves those forecasts as the reverse process comes closer in time to $$t+h$$.
-This is analogous to the iterative denoising of the ``clean'' data in standard diffusion models.
+This is analogous to the iterative denoising of the "clean" data in standard diffusion models.
 This motivates line 6 of Alg.
 2, where the final forecast of $$\mathbf{x}_{t+h}$$ can be used to fine-tune intermediate predictions or to increase the temporal resolution of the forecast.